CreatedTRYNA/DCC_Driving_Anomaly_Detection-/README.md

 'batch_size' can be set according to your own devices, the default batch_size is the best parameter configuration

-'device' can be configured according to their own Settings, support multi-gpu training
+'device' can be configured according to your own Settings, support multi-gpu training

 Other main ArgumentParser do not need to be adjusted